 Perhaps the most variety of shades can be seen in the coats of red-and-white Siberians.

-An orange copper Siberian allows more yellow than red.
+- Orange copper Siberians allow more yellow than red.
 The result is a red Siberian with a very light coat.

-A chocolate copper (also called chocolate red) Siberian has a tone with full depth of color.
+- Chocolate copper (also called chocolate red) Siberians have a tone with full depth of color.
 A brown or liver undercoat is present.
 This is the darkest possible red coloration.

-A red copper Siberian allows more red than tan.
+- Red copper Siberians allow more red than tan.
 This brings out a bright color, sometimes seeming orange.

 The sable-coated Siberian, another very rare coat color, always has black points and black tipping on the fur.
 The undercoat is a shade of red, one of the three listed above, but never beige as in wolf-grey coats.
 Pigment is restricted with full allowance of color.
 Dilution factors never influence shade.
 Some sables are born a wolf-grey color, but the red tone deepens as time goes on.
 Sables are sometimes called "black-nosed reds."

-"Pinto" is not a color, rather a pattern.
+"Pinto" is not a color; rather, it's a pattern.
 A pinto Siberian can be any of the above colors, except white.
 The pinto Siberian has an excess of white, usually over the shoulders and front legs.

 Not only do Siberians' coats come in a large range of colors, but so do their eyes!